Accessibility

 • Audio formats

-In order to accommodate slower connection speeds, use less energy, play on any almost any device, allow accurate seeking, and remain clear, the audio is in plain MP3 files at a constant bit-rate and with a sampling rate of 48 kHz.
-Voice-overs have a quality of 64 kbps in mono.
-Podcast episodes are 128 kbps in joint stereo.
+In order to accommodate slower connection speeds, use less energy, play on any almost any device, allow accurate seeking, and remain clear, the podcasts are in plain MP3 files, stereo, at a constant bit-rate of 128 kbps, with a sampling rate of 44.1 kHz.
+Voice-overs are mono and 64 kbps in mono at 48 kHz—the same as the voice training data for Mozilla Common Voice.

 • Document formats